Family Law

 It is not your job to stay on top of the changing divorce laws.
 A divorce lawyer can work with you to navigate divorce laws as you go through this already time consuming situation.
 They can often be complex and confusing and encompass a wide array of situations and topics regarding divorce.

-Mediation is the preferred method to handle divorce cases.
-It is the cleanest method that typically results in less time taken up, less money spent, and less energy expended.
-It is not for everyone though, and requires that the couple be able to talk through issues regarding their joint assets and children.
+Mediation is an alternative method to handle divorce cases (as opposed to litigation).
+It typically results in less time taken up, less money spent, and less energy expended.
+It is not for everyone though, and an experienced attorney can help you understand whether it’s the right option for you.

 Contempt of court often occurs in family law settings by not abiding by another's visitation rights, failing to pay child support, or not adhering to the responsibilities of child custody.
 Enforcing a court order can take place by reviewing the court order, drafting a motion that requests compliance and then you will attend a court hearing.
 A lawyer can assist you through the process to ensure that responsibilities are being adhered to and rights are respected.